 They were painted at the end of Raphael’s life.
 Departing from tradition, Raphael used oil paint, not traditional fresco materials.
 He also used some unusual colors.

-The Hall of Constantine is closed for restoration until 2022, so plan your trips for then if you want to see the new Raphaels for the first time.
-The Vatican describes the restoration of the recently found paintings as its "most important project in decades."
+The Hall of Constantine is now on display to the public.
+The Vatican describes the restoration of the recently found paintings as its “most important project in decades.”

-Practical Information and Tips for Visiting the Vatican Museums
+Practical Guide & Tips Visiting the Vatican Museums

 Hours: Monday to Saturday, 9:00 am to 6:00 pm